trel/irods_client_rest_cpp_beast/API.md

     --data-urlencode 'op=modify_permissions' \
     --data-urlencode 'lpath=<string>' \
     --data-urlencode 'operations=<json_object>' \
     --data-urlencode 'admin=<integer>' # 0 or 1.
 Defaults to 0.
 Execute as a rodsadmin.
+Optional.
 ```

 The JSON object passed to the `operations` parameter must have the following structure: